xizon/Uix-Shortcodes/readme.txt

 Note: Making a new javascrpt (.js) document which name to "uix-shortcodes-custom.js" to your templates directory.
 Once you have created an existing JS file (uix-shortcodes-custom.js), Uix Shortcodes will use it as a default script to your WordPress Theme.

+== Frequently Asked Questions ==

+= What's with the version numbers? =

+The version number is the date of the revision of the [guidelines](https://make.wordpress.org/themes/handbook/review/) used to create it.

+= How to customize Uix Shortcode? =

+You can go to "Uix Shortcodes" in the WordPress Administration Screens, then link to a specific tab like "Custom CSS".

+There is a second way, make a new Cascading Style Sheet (CSS) document which name to uix-shortcodes-style.css to your templates directory /wp-content/themes/{your-theme}/.
+You can connect to your site via an FTP client, make the changes and then upload the file back to the server.
+Once you have created an existing CSS file (uix-shortcodes-style.css), Uix Shortcodes will use it as a default style sheet to your WordPress Theme.
+Of course, Uix Shortcodes's function of "Custom CSS" is still valid.

+== Screenshots ==

+1. Uix Shortcodes toolbar for TinyMCE
+2. Uix Shortcode editor 1
+3. Uix Shortcode editor 2
+4. Uix Shortcode editor 3
+5. Uix Shortcode editor 4

+== Upgrade Notice ==

+= 1.0.0 =
+* Bug fixes and improvements.

 == Changelog ==

 = 1.0.0 =
 *Release Date - 1st February, 2016*

 * First release.